spotinst/help/src/docs/elastigroup/features-azure/commitments-setup-aks.md

 1. Select the custom reader role, and the permissions in accordance with those you purchased from Azure (by default, both RI and SP are selected).

-2. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level:
+2. Use the following Azure PowerShell script to assign the Reservation Reader role / Savings Plan role at the tenant level:

 ```
 Import-Module Az.Accounts